Birds of Uganda

 There are also Abyssinian Ground-hornbill, Eastern Yellow Hornbill, Red-throated Bee-eater, Rose-ringed Parakeet, Clapperton’s Francolin, Black-breasted Barbet and Scarlet-tufted Malachite Sunbird among others.

-Top 5 Best Bird Watching Tours Uganda:
+Top 5 Best Bird safari Uganda packages:

 1 Day Mabamba Bird Watching Tour